github/docs/content/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/configuring-code-scanning.md

 If you scan pull requests, then the results appear as alerts in a pull request check.
 For more information, see "[Triaging code scanning alerts in pull requests](/code-security/secure-coding/triaging-code-scanning-alerts-in-pull-requests)."

 {% ifversion fpt or ghes > 3.2 or ghae-issue-5093 %}
-It can be more efficient and accurate to use the `pull_request` trigger instead of scanning code on each push, since alerts are identified by comparing the results for the pull request merge commit against the target branch baseline.
+ Using the `pull_request` trigger, as long as it is configured to scan the pull request's merge commit instead of the head commit, will produce more efficient and accurate results than scanning code on each push.
 However, if you use a CI/CD system that cannot be configured to trigger on pull requests, you can still use the `on:push` trigger and {% data variables.product.prodname_code_scanning %} will map the results to open pull requests on the branch and add the alerts as annotations on the pull request.
 For more information, see "[Scanning on push](/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/configuring-code-scanning#scanning-on-push)."
 {% endif %}

 {% ifversion fpt or ghes > 3.1 or ghae-next %}